Skip to content

 This way requires the kernel flash App to have root permissions.
 You can use the following methods to achieve this:

-1. Your device has rooted.
+1. Your device is rooted.
 For example, you have installed KernelSU and want to upgrade to the latest version, or you have rooted through other methods (such as Magisk).

-2. If your phone is not rooted, but the phone supports the temporary boot method of fastboot boot boot.img, you can use the GKI image provided by KernelSU to temporarily boot your device, obtain temporary root permissions, and then use the kernel flash Flash the writer to obtain permanent root privileges.
+2. If your device is not rooted, but the phone supports the temporary boot method of fastboot boot boot.img, you can use the GKI image provided by KernelSU to temporarily boot your device, obtain temporary root permissions, and then use the Kernel Flash App to obtain permanent root privileges.

-PS.
-This method is more convenient when upgrading KernelSU and can be done without a computer (backup first!). .
+P.S.
+This method is more convenient when upgrading KernelSU and can be done without a computer (make a backup first!).

 Patch boot.img manually

-For some devices, the boot.img format is not so common, such as not lz4, gz and uncompressed; the most typical is Pixel, its boot.img format is lz4_legacy compressed, ramdisk may be gz may also be lz4_legacy compression; at this time, if you directly flash the boot.img provided by KernelSU, the phone may not be able to boot; at this time, you can manually patch the boot.img to achieve.
+For some devices, the boot.img format is not so common, such as not lz4, gz and uncompressed; the most typical example is a Pixel, it's boot.img format is lz4_legacy compressed, ramdisk may be gz may also be lz4_legacy compression; currently, if you directly flash the boot.img provided by KernelSU, the phone may not be able to boot; as an alternative, and you can manually patch the boot.img to achieve this.

 It's always recommended to use magiskboot to patch images, there are two ways: